DiamondLightSource/fast_rsm/docs/source/optional_setup_giwaxs.rst

 If you have your own software which would require either images or profile data separately you can use the following options to output additional file as well as the standard hdf5 file.

+.. confval::  savetiffs

-**savetiffs** : when set to *True* this will output all mapped images as separate tiff files as well as hdf5 format.
+    when set to *True* this will output all mapped images as separate tiff files as well as hdf5 format.

+.. confval::  savedats

-**savedats** : when set to *True* this will output all 1d line profiles as .dat files as weill as hdf5 format
+    when set to *True* this will output all 1d line profiles as .dat files as weill as hdf5 format

 Detector slits